matplotlib/CZI_2021-03_mpl/proposal.md

 our backlog of open Issues and PRs despite an increase in the number opened over the last 15 months.

-To ensure the stability of Matplotlib over time we maintain an extensive test suite.
-When changes are proposed we run the full test suite and build the documentation on all of the supported Python versions and major operating systems via hosted Continuous Integration (CI) services.
-This CI is a key aspect to our quality assurance process: CI passing is a requirement for merging any changes to the default branch and is needed for the routine flow of contributions.
+Maintaining Continuous Integration (CI) is required for the routine flow of contributions and core part of our quality assurance process.
+On every PR and merge to the default branch we run our full test suite and build the documentation on a matrix of supported versions of Python, our dependencies, and the major operating systems.
 While the service provides offer free resources to open source projects, significant work and specialized knowledge is needed to configure and maintain them.
 Having supported developers who can prioritize this work enables the entire community.

+In addition to routine maintenance tasks, there are substantial but incremental improvements that require long blocks of dedicated work.
+These tasks include fixing long-standing rendering and performance issues, deep-dive documentation, homogenizing and smoothing the API, and new user-facing functionality.
-There are innumerable incremental improvements to Matplotlib that can readily be done by volunteers, however some projects are too big in scope to easily be done by volunteers.
-There are medium scale projects across all aspects of the project from fixing long-standing bugs, improving the performance, documentation tasks, or implementing major new features.
-Examples of this work from the the previous grant periods include: finishing a 5 year old documentation PR, implementing hi-dpi support for Tk, and modernizing the parts of the c++ code base.
-The common theme of these projects is the need for long blocks of dedicated time to devoted to the project.
+Completed examples previous grant cycles include finishing a 5 year old documentation PR, implementing hi-dpi support for Tk, and modernizing the parts of the c++ code base, while work is on-going to add a color-blind simulation filter to the UI to facilitate accessible visualization.

-Recent work, including work supported by the EOSS 1, has drastically improved the layout of complex multi-Axes Figures.
-This work has shown that there is an opportunity to dramatically re-think how we handle the specification and automatic optimization of the layout.
-Currently there are two layout algorithms built into Matplotlib and no way to inject additional algorithms without modifying the core library.
-We propose refactor this to allow the layout algorithms to be injected by defining a consistent API to adjust the layout of a Figure.
-This will enable implementing a variety of algorithms, even outside of core Matplotlib, including adjusting the Figure size, re-flowing axes grids a-la flex box, or with an R-stlye view port layout scheme.

-Another possible project is to improve our support for hatching.
-Hatching, filling an area with a texture pattern, is an important tool for generating accessible visualizations by supplementing or replacing color.
-Currently Matplotlib only exposes a limited set of patterns (8 primitive patterns which can be combined with varying density) to the user.
-However, the underlying code can support arbitrary patterns!
-We propose to extend the existing API to expose the full set of capabilities to the user.

-These projects are illustrative of medium scale projects that existing within Matplotlib will drastically for users for relatively modest investment.
-These projects, which include aspects of API design, extensive documentation, and implementation effort, are far more successful with dedicated effort rather than volunteer effort alone.
+Candidates for future work include overhauling how implement automatic layout optimization and expanding our API for hatching.
+Funding would allow us to tackle about 10 such medium-sized, self-contained projects over two years with about a quarter of an FTE/year.
+Without funding, this type of project can drag out for months or stall altogether.

 The most valuable aspect of the Matplotlib project is the community.
 While the code is what enables our users to get their jobs done, the people who build and